omadityajha/ORJ/README.md

 ## 🧷 Code Execution via Judge0

 Users can run code files directly inside the app using a **run button**.
-Output appears in a terminal-like component powered by `xterm.js`.
+Output appears in a terminal-like component.

 ### Supported Languages